Should you invest in a serviced apartment?

 How do serviced apartments work?

+If you've travelled for business, it's likely you've stayed in a serviced apartment.
 A serviced apartment offers the amenities of a hotel room, such as a cleaning service, fully furnished rooms and room service, as well as the benefits of an apartment, like a kitchen, lounge area and work space.
 An example of a serviced apartment is Mantra, Quest or Oaks.

 Serviced apartments are available for both short- and long-term stays and the units are often owned by individuals, who lease them back to the operator for use as accommodation.

 For the owners of serviced apartments, the agreement with the property’s operator may take a number of different forms.
-However, there are two general models of serviced apartment agreements.
+However, there are two general models of serviced apartment agreements:

 Long-term lease